holoviz/holoviz/doc/Roadmap.rst

 developers that focus on the areas of greatest current interest and need, including areas that specifically get current funding.

-Immediate, already funded priorities for 2018 include:
+Immediate, already funded priorities for 2019 include:

 1. **Ongoing maintenance, improved documentation and examples**: As always, there are various bugs and usability issues reported on the issue tracker, and we will address these as time permits.

-2. **Better dashboard/app support**: Making it simpler to make powerful dashboards starting from code that works well in a Jupyter notebook, including as a simple report, a notebook-backed arbitrary screen layout, and sharing components between notebooks and complex deployed apps.

-3. **Improved imaging, simulation, machine learning, and Earth science workflows**: Support for working with image and other multidimensional data for visualization and machine-learning applications, including on HPC systems.
+2. **Improved imaging, simulation, machine learning, and Earth science workflows**: Support for working with image and other multidimensional data for visualization and machine-learning applications, including on HPC systems.

-4. **Improvements to Bokeh/HoloViews drawing tools**:
+3. **Improvements to Bokeh/HoloViews drawing tools**:
    - Better support for collecting annotations
    - other usability improvements

-5. **Simpler deployment of large-scale visualizations**: Automatic generation of slippy-map tiles for exploration of large datasets using standard web servers.
+4. **Simpler deployment of large-scale visualizations**: Automatic generation of slippy-map tiles for exploration of large datasets using standard web servers.
 Already provided in Datashader, but needs additional polishing.

-6. **Better Datashader integration with external plotting libraries (Bokeh, HoloViews, Matplotlib)**: Datashader needs to provide functions for supporting hover information, legends, colorbars, and interactivity, which each plotting library can then use.
+5. **Better Datashader integration with external plotting libraries (HoloViews, Plotly, Matplotlib)**: Datashader needs to provide functions for supporting hover information, legends, colorbars, and interactivity, which each plotting library can then use.

-7. **Support for maintaining Python-based projects**: As maintainers of a wide range of Python projects, we are working to minimize the cost of maintaining each one, by sharing code for tracking versions, making releases, providing example scripts, managing datasets, documenting examples, testing examples (including notebooks), and building websites.
-Projects addressing each of these areas are being added to the `HoloViz Github organization <https://github.com/pyviz>`__ and will be documented in the main HoloViz site as they become mature.
+6. **Support for maintaining Python-based projects**: As maintainers of a wide range of Python projects, we are working to minimize the cost of maintaining each one, by sharing code for tracking versions, making releases, providing example scripts, managing datasets, documenting examples, testing examples (including notebooks), and building websites.
+Projects addressing each of these areas are being added to the `PyViz Github organization <https://github.com/pyviz>`__ and will be documented as they become mature.

-Other things we'd like to see in HoloViz or in packages designed to work well with HoloViz include:

-1. **Bokeh WebGL support**: Bokeh provides good support for working interactively with small datasets using an HTML Canvas (client-side interactivity), and when combined with Datashader it can handle enormous datasets by pre-rendering them to images in Python (server-side).
-However, in between these two extremes there is a range of data sizes that could be addressed well by the client-side WebGL technology.
-Bokeh includes some WebGL support, but it is patchy and not fully implemented, so it is not the default for either direct Bokeh usage or for Bokeh with the HoloViews API.
-Volunteers to maintain and expand the WebGL support could make a much broader range of data sizes practical in easily redistributable standalone HTML files, and could enable new classes of high-performance interactive features.

-2. **Integrating 3D surface and volume rendering into HoloViz**: HoloViews can plot limited quantities of 3D surface or point data using `Matplotlib <http://holoviews.org/reference/elements/matplotlib/TriSurface.html>`__ or
+7. **Integrating 3D surface and volume rendering into HoloViz**: HoloViews can plot limited quantities of 3D surface or point data using `Matplotlib <http://holoviews.org/reference/elements/matplotlib/TriSurface.html>`__ or